 Magical Bridge Foundation is a registered 501(c)(3) non-profit organization.
 EIN: 81-2377796

-Magical Bridge started with a mom, two daughters and a playground need
+Magical Bridge started with a mom, two daughters, and a playground need

 The vision for Magical Bridge began over 10 years ago when Olenka Villarreal discovered her younger daughter, Ava, had significant developmental challenges and disabilities.
 She learned that vestibular movement, such as swinging, would benefit Ava, but her limited upper body strength made holding the swing chains at a typical playground impossible.
 Therapists encouraged Olenka to drive 45 minutes away and pay $150/hour to swing her daughter at the one and only occupational therapy clinic that offered “bucket swings”.
 Olenka was dismayed that her hometown of Palo Alto could not provide the most basic aspects of play for her daughter.

-Olenka set out on a journey to build a new kind of community playground, one that met the needs of everyone, regardless of what body they were born into, so that everyone could come out and play – together.
+Spearheading a volunteer team, Olenka set out on a journey to build a new kind of community playground, one that would meet the needs of everyone, regardless of what body they were born into so that everyone could come out and play – together.
 Gathering a group of volunteers and Silicon Valley innovators, designers and savvy fundraisers, Magical Bridge Playground was born.
-The playground in Palo Alto opened in 2015.
-Almost immediately, the overwhelming interest from communities throughout California inspired Olenka and her co-founder Jill Asher to create Magical Bridge Foundation as a non-profit organization in 2016.
+The playground in Palo Alto opened in 2015 and overwhelming interest from around the world, Olenka and Jill Asher created Magical Bridge Foundation as a non-profit organization in 2016.

-The foundation is beginning to extend its reach beyond the Bay Area and continues to bring the joy of play, kindness and new friendships to as many families as possible.
+The foundation is now beginning to extend its reach beyond the Bay Area and continues to bring the joy of play, kindness and new friendships to as many families as possible.